History & Concepts

 We snuck in and co-opted another storied construct at the end of Outpost 3: the "everything is problem solving" framework conceived by Karl Popper and refined by David Deutsch.
 The right-sized introduction to this realm flows from its name:

-Because the geometry of the Plexus is infinite, our GPS will always find a new "recalculating" route to higher complexity.
-If we want to go "Shannon technical", we would say the plexus is infinite because every "Solution" at Layer \(N\) creates a new "Problem" (and thus new potential meaning) at Layer \(N+1\).
+Because the recursive layering of the Plexus is inexhaustible, our GPS will always find a new "recalculating" route to higher complexity.
+To be more technical, we would say the plexus is inexhaustible/functionally infinite because every "solution" at Layer \(N\) creates a new "problem" (and thus new potential meaning) at Layer \(N+1\).

 Outpost 5.
 The Ouroboros Circuit: Closing the Strange Loop#

-I couldn't resist the Ouroboros allusion here—the ancient symbol of a serpent or dragon eating its own tail, representing eternity, cyclic renewal, and the unity of opposites—but I will also offer a tech metaphor alternative: System Logic provides the set of rules that allows the system loop to close.
+I couldn't resist the Ouroboros allusion here—the ancient symbol of a serpent or dragon eating its own tail, representing eternity and cyclic renewal—but I will also offer a tech metaphor alternative: System Logic provides the set of rules that define how the system loop will close.

 The Plexus is stable because it is a Strange Loop—a self-consistent, self-actualizing circuit where the end informs the beginning (conceived and beautifully articulated in Douglas Hofstadter's books "I am a Strange Loop" and "Gödel, Escher, Bach").